Yash-Raj192/Pokemon-Pokedash/README.md

 ---

-## Credits
+## Credits 🙌

 - Pokémon dataset from Kaggle, copyright Nintendo/Game Freak.
 - Project by Yash Raj Singh, using Python, Jupyter, VS Code, and Power BI.

 ---

-## License
+## License 📄

-MIT License
+MIT License.

 ---

-> *This repository demonstrates the synergy between data science pipelines and business intelligence dashboards—showing not just code, but compelling stories in data.*
+> *This repository demonstrates the synergy between data science pipelines and business intelligence dashboards—showing not just code, but compelling stories in data.* 🌟